-The 'x1x family provides two clock options that are referred to as divide-by-1 (phase-locked loop) and divide-by-4 (standard oscillator).
-Both the divide-by-1 and divide-by-4 options are configurable during the manufacturing process of a TMS370 MCU.
-The 'x1x masked ROM devices offer both options to meet system engineering requirements.
+The 'x8x family provides two clock options that are referred to as divide-by-1 (phase-locked loop) and divide-by-4 (standard oscillator).
+Both the divide-by-1 and divide-by-4 options are configurable during the manufacturing process of a TMS370 microcontroller.
+The 'x8x masked ROM devices offer both options to meet system engineering requirements.
 Only one of the two clock options is allowed on each ROM device.
-The '712A EPROM has only the divide-by-4, while the '712B has divide-by-1.
+The '686A EPROM has only the divide-by-4.